zalando-incubator/banknote/README.md

 # banknote

-This library is designed to provide a small an easy to use way to format prices in multiple locales and currencies.
+This library is designed to provide a small an easy to use way to format money in multiple locales and currencies.
 It's mainly targeted at Node.js, but should work in the browser if required with things like [Webpack](https://webpack.github.io/) or [browserify](http://browserify.org/).

-If you want to do more than just format prices and ready to bear to change your build process or just ready to accept a ~300MB node module, then [globalize](https://github.com/jquery/globalize) from jQuery foundation is a better choice, since it's using the same data, but has access to all
+If you want to do more than just format money and ready to bear to change your build process or just ready to accept a ~300MB node module, then [globalize](https://github.com/jquery/globalize) from jQuery foundation is a better choice, since it's using the same data, but has access to all